magentabusiness/IoT-Quickstart/Application Enablement/07_Get_your_data_out_from_IoT-Gateway.md

 ```

 ## Push the data to your server
-With the ALLIoT Gateway it is also possible to push the data so your own Server.
+With the IoT-Gateway it is also possible to push the data so your own Server.
 So every time a device sends data, the data will be forwarded to your server immediately.

 ### Add Subscription